![]() |

 |

 Angelika I want to start today with a report about our still ongoing Green Card process, because in the last few weeks we have once again been struggling through the bureaucratic mills in this regard.
-Some time ago, I...
-Rundbrief 05/2000 I have already written about this before, but due to the current occasion and because we keep receiving inquiries, I am happy to summarize it once again.
+Some time ago, in Rundbrief 05/2000 I already wrote about this, but due to the current events and because we keep receiving inquiries, I am happy to summarize it once again.

 Additionally, there are already a hundred and one reasons why the American immigration authorities might not grant someone a Green Card in the first place.
 Those with poor chances include, among others: terrorists, spies, and Nazis, but also prostitutes, drug dealers, polygamists, and convicted criminals of any kind.
 People infected with HIV, those suffering from tuberculosis, mentally ill individuals (if they pose a threat to the safety of others due to their illness), drug addicts, and foreigners who are likely to become a financial burden on the American state, meaning those who would apply for welfare, generally do not receive the coveted Green Card either.
 However, there are subtle differences in these cases.
 For example, a foreign couple would not receive a Green Card if one of them were HIV-infected.
 On the other hand, if one is married to an American citizen, the Green Card would not be denied in the case of an HIV/AIDS infection.